Z-stability of twisted group C*-algebras of nilpotent groups: Twisted group s Twisted group C*-algebras

 for all $i \in \N_{\geq 0}$ and $\lambda \in \Lambda^i$. \end{definition}

-\begin{remark} The name \emph{non-rational} comes from the study of high-dimensional non-commutative tori, where it is known that $C^*_r(\Z^n,\sigma)$ is nowhere scattered if and only if $\sigma$ is a so-called non-rational $2$-cocycle; see \cite{EnsThiVil24} for details. \end{remark}
+\begin{remark} The name \emph{non-rational} comes from the study of high-dimensional non-commutative tori, where it is known that $C^*_r(\Z^n,\sigma)$ is nowhere scattered if and only if $\sigma$ is a so-called non-rational $2$-cocycle; see the discussion preceeding \autoref{prp:CorNCTorus} for details. \end{remark}